rich-junwang/rich-junwang.github.io/content/posts/tech/ml_infra/pytorch/pytorch.md

 ### PyTorch DataParallel
 DataParallel is very easy to use, we just wrap the model with `DataParallel()` wrapper.
 The input should be splittable on dim 0.
-Caveat here normally when we directly feed output of tokenizer into model, e.g. using `tokenizer(input)` as model input, sthis will lead to unsplittable tensors.
+Caveat here normally when we directly feed output of tokenizer into model, e.g. using `tokenizer(input)` as model input, this will lead to unsplittable tensors because DP can't handle the dictionary there.

 The issue with `DataParallel` is unbalanced GPU usage.
-The input is splitted to each GPU, and gathered on default GPU (usually cuda:0).
+The input is split to each GPU, and gathered on default GPU (usually cuda:0).
 Thus, the default GPU has much larger memory load.

 A way to solve this issue is to wrap your model and make sure most ops are done on each GPU.
 Model only return a small tensor.
 ```python